-Top 5 4th Quarter Trades of YO - GuruFocus.com
+Top 5 4th Quarter Trades of Yo - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were YOUNGS ADVISORY GROUP, INC.’s top five trades of the quarter.
+According to GuruFocus data, these were Your Advocates Ltd., LLP’s top five trades of the quarter.

-YOUNGS ADVISORY GROUP, INC. reduced their investment in NAS:PFF by 154,485 shares.
-The trade had a 3.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.94.
+During the quarter, Your Advocates Ltd., LLP bought 205,607 shares of ARCA:FNDE for a total holding of 605,467.
+The trade had a 2.9% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $25.5.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, YOUNGS ADVISORY GROUP, INC. bought 266,708 shares of ARCA:PFFD for a total holding of 552,507.
-The trade had a 3.05% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $19.84.
+During the quarter, Your Advocates Ltd., LLP bought 202,802 shares of ARCA:SCHE for a total holding of 610,529.
+The trade had a 2.73% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $24.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.